 - Coverage through Medicaid Expansion

 Each state operates a Medicaid program that provides health coverage for lower-income people, families and children, the elderly, and people with disabilities.
-The eligibility rules for Medicaid are different for each state, but most states offer coverage for adults with children at some income level.
-In addition, beginning in 2014, most adults under age 65 with individual incomes up to about $15,000 per year will qualify for Medicaid in every state.
+The eligibility rules for Medicaid are different for each state, but most states currently offer coverage for adults with children at some income level.
+In addition, under the Affordable Care Act, states have the option to expand Medicaid eligibility to include adults ages 19 – 64 with incomes up to 133% of the Federal Poverty Level (about $15,000 per year for an individual, $31,000/year for a family of four).
 To learn more about your state Medicaid program and other options available to you, use the insurance and coverage finder or visit Medicaid.gov.

 - New Medicare Assessment on Net Investment Income

 Beginning January 1, 2013, a 3.8% tax will be assessed on net investment income such as taxable capital gains, dividends, rents, royalties, and interest for taxpayers with Modified Adjusted Gross Income (MAGI) over $200,000 for single filers and $250,000 for married joint filers.
 Common types of income that are not investment income are wages, unemployment compensation, operating income from a non-passive business, Social Security Benefits, alimony, tax-exempt interest, and self-employment income.